Climax (band)

 Climax was an American band formed in 1970 in Los Angeles, California, most noted for their 1971-1972 hit song "Precious and Few", which peaked at No. 3 on the Billboard Hot 100 singles chart and No. 1 on Cashbox magazine's Top 100 singles chart.
 This disc sold over one million copies and was certified gold by the RIAA on February 21, 1972.
+The band also first recorded and released the song "Rock and Roll Heaven" in 1973 before it was popularized a year later by The Righteous Brothers (with some updated lyrics) as their comeback single.

 Career

 Climax initially consisted of lead singer Sonny Geraci; composer and guitarist Walter D. Nims; composer, singer, and keyboardist Nick D'Amico (Nicola Marcello D'Amico); and drummer Jon Jon Guttman (who wrote several songs on the band's lone album and also played other percussion).
 This quartet were soon augmented by unofficial fifth member (and second keyboardist) Johnny Stevenson, who officially joined the band upon D'Amico's departure in 1971.
 Rick Lipp also played keyboards with the band at some point.
 Executive producer Marc Gordon and record producer Larry Cox also played instrumental roles in recording the band and shaping their sound.
 The band was together from 1970 to 1976, during which they recorded one album, many singles and unreleased sides.
 They are generally considered a one-hit wonder because other than "Precious and Few", no other releases gained much widespread success.